-In order to really understand Japanese sentence structure, you need to break things down into relative clauses.
-A relative clause is the smallest type of sentence that expresses a complete thought.
+In order to really understand Japanese sentence structure, you need to break things down into clauses.
+A clause is the smallest part of a sentence that expresses a complete thought.
 As mentioned previously, in order to express a complete thought, you must have a verb or a noun/adjective that is a state-of-being.
 Now, the only thing you have to remember is that everything that applies to that verb must come before it.
-And that each relative clause can have only one such verb.
+And that each clause can have only one such verb.

-The verb (or state-of-being) must come at the very end of the relative clause
+The verb (or state-of-being) must come at the very end of the clause

 １）犬が木を見た。 – The dog saw tree.